k2view-academy/K2View-Academy/articles/34_JMX_statistics/K2view_VM_Bare-Metal_Monitoring_Stack_for_Fabric.md

 The monitor_setup.sh script orchestrates the full monitor initialization on a Fabric host.
 It performs three steps in sequence:

-* setup_monitor: copies the monitor directory from the Fabric image to \$FABRIC_HOME (persistent volume) if not already present
+* setup_monitor: copies the monitor directory from the Fabric image to $FABRIC_HOME (persistent volume) if not already present

 * init_monitor: calls fabric_7_monitor.sh to configure jvm.options, and calls promtail_config.sh if LOKI_HOST is set

 * start_monitor: starts Node Exporter and Promtail as background processes, if the monitor directory is present and MONITORING is not set to NONE

-On a host where Fabric runs as a container (even in a non-Kubernetes context), monitor_setup.sh is called automatically at container startup when the MONITORING environment variable is set to \'default\' or \'true\'.
+On a host where Fabric runs as a container (even in a non-Kubernetes context), monitor_setup.sh is called automatically at container startup when the MONITORING environment variable is set to 'default' or 'true'.
 On a native bare-metal installation without containerization, the script can be run manually.

 ## 4.5 Prometheus Scrape Configuration